Falken42/SecondReality/README.md

 Porting Notes
 =============

-The intent is to port this demo making as little code changes to the original source as possible.
+This port basically implements a VGA emulation layer by hooking functions at the C library level.
+This allows the demo to run natively while making as little code changes to the original source as possible.

-The original code was written for DOS, and so is designed to execute a single function over a set of frames.
-In other words, it is non-reentrant, which is different than the GL method of rendering where typically a render() function is called for each new frame.

-Fortunately, the demo was built around a system (called the Demo Interrupt Server, or DIS) which processed the music, updated the frame counter, set new palettes to the hardware, and so on.
-The DIS also checked if the ESC key was pressed to terminate the demo, and this flag is checked by calling the dis\_exit() function which is used everywhere within the code.
-This is what will be our hook to perform rendering.

-Since the original demo used VGA modes for display, an 8-bit indexed color buffer and palette for 256 colors will be provided by the demo.
-This will need to be converted to a 24-bit RGB texture in order to be displayed by GL.

-The demo does direct writes to memory location A000:0000 (the VGA frame buffer), which will need to be modified to point to our internal color buffer.
-The outport() calls can be implemented to get updated palette information (and possibly other VGA mode info -- I haven't looked through the entire U2 codebase yet).
+For example, the macro MK\_FP() which is used to create a far pointer to a memory block has been replaced with a function.
+This function detects if the memory block being requested is in the DOS VGA memory area (A000:0000), and if it is, it returns a pointer to an emulated VGA memory buffer.

+Another function, outport(), is used to directly access the VGA hardware.
+Since the C library no longer provides this function, we provide it instead, and emulate the VGA hardware accesses being made at runtime.

+The demo calls an internal function called dis\_exit() to determine if the ESC key has been pressed and the demo should quit.
+This function is called throughout the entire code, and is the main hook used for rendering.
+After a simulated VBlank has passed (16.667ms @ 60fps), the current VGA buffers and palette are combined into a frame buffer, uploaded as a texture to OpenGL, and rendered as a fullscreen polygon.

-Since each part was designed as a separate .exe file, this port will simply compile and statically link all of the parts together directly and call them in the order of the original demo (alleviating a lot of x86 assembly code).
+Instead of handling each part as a separate executable, this port will simply compile and statically link all of the parts together and call them directly in the order of the original demo (alleviating a lot of x86 assembly code).

 License